gustafnk/microservice-websites/index.md

 ### [Different design means different resources](#different-design-means-different-resources)

 In theory, if the same information is displayed in two different places with different styling, the same HTML markup but different CSS rules could be used, given that there is some way of detecting the different contexts.
-This would probably be the most Don’t-Repeat-Yourself (DRY) approach.
+This would probably be the most Don't-Repeat-Yourself (DRY) approach.
 However, being too DRY also introduces coupling.
-For us, it means that we will have trouble changing our markup without introducing regressions – it’s hard to find out in what way our markup is used and styled by our consumers of the service.
+For us, it means that we will have trouble changing our markup without introducing regressions – it's hard to find out in what way our markup is used and styled by our consumers of the service.

 A better approach is to use distinctive names for our pattern lab elements and use these names in the stylesheets.
 This way, we have a one-to-one relationship between the HTML markup for a pattern lab element and the CSS for it, which makes it easier to get feedback on what impact our changes have.